 46 ft (14 meters): the height of the tsunami wave that hit Fukushima, triggered by the earthquake.
 The water breached the surrounding sea wall, swamped the plant and drowned emergency generators and backup batteries.
 Despite efforts to restore power, the nuclear fuel in three of the reactors overheated, leading to three nuclear meltdowns, three hydrogen explosions, and a significant release of radioactive contamination into the atmosphere and the Pacific Ocean.

-Level seven: The classification of the Fukushima nuclear disaster event by the International Atomic Energy Agency.
+Level seven: The classification of the Fukushima nuclear disaster event by the International Atomic Energy Agency (IAEA).
 Seven is the highest level possible and only the second disaster to meet this classification after Chernobyl.

-1,864: the number of people ordered to evacuate within a distance of 1.2 mi (2 km) from the plant, on March 11
+1,864: the number of people ordered on March 11 to evacuate within a distance of 1.2 mi (2 km) from the plant

 170,000–200,000: the number of people ordered to evacuate on March 13, after officials belatedly voiced the possibility of a meltdown